duneroadrunner/scpptool/README.md

 ### How to Build:

-Download the [llvm 8 pre-built binaries](http://releases.llvm.org/download.html#8.0.0) and extract them to a directory of your choosing.
+On Ubuntu Linux: Download the [llvm 8 pre-built binaries](http://releases.llvm.org/download.html#8.0.0) and extract them to a directory of your choosing.
 Download the [scpptool source code](https://github.com/duneroadrunner/scpptool/archive/master.zip) and extract it to a directory of your choosing.

 llvm8 requires some additional libraries that can be installed as follows:
 ```